SDGforskning/sdg-strings/.github/ISSUE_TEMPLATE/results-feedback.md

 ---
 name: Feedback on results
-about: Issue for results/topics that erroneously show up in the mappings
+about: Issue for results (or topics) that erroneously show up in the mappings, OR if a relevant result is not mapped correctly
 title: 'Results feedback SDG## [your erroneous topic here]'
 labels: ['feedback']
 assignees: ''